 The last study on Title I schools and Reflex was during the

-More students are also starting multiplication and division assignments early enough in the year to get substantial practice by the end of the year.
-Fluency with multiplication and division is especially important since it can help students’ performance on grade 3 end-of-year achievement tests.
+More students are also starting multiplication and division assignments early enough to get substantial practice by the end of the year.
+Fluency with multiplication and division is especially important since it can help students perform on grade 3 end-of-year achievement tests.

 Reflex helps all students succeed

 Using fact families and delivering the correct facts at the right time for each individual student, Reflex meets students where they are.
 And students learn that they can all succeed in math if they put in the work.

 Not already using Reflex?
 See the impact Reflex can have on your classroom when you sign up for a